KnowEnG/KnowNet_Pipeline_Tools/README.md

 make knownet
 ```

-This will start up our mesos environment, and then run the pipeline for all officially supported species (TODO: add list) and sources.
+This will start up our mesos environment, and then run the pipeline for all officially supported species and sources.
+(TODO: add lists)

 To specify a list of species or sources, you can specify them as `,,`-separated variables, like so: